mdolab/pygeo/paper/paper.md

 It generates a shape using Bernstein polynomials to scale a class function, which is most often a base airfoil shape.
 <!-- The class function is modified with two parameters, and the number of Bernstein polynomials is adjustable. -->
 <!-- removing more detail -->
-pyGeo contains a module that implements this airfoil parameterization.
-The implementation supports design variables for the Bernstein polynomial weightings, the class function parameters, and the airfoil chord length. pyGeo's CST implementation can be used only for 2D problems, such as airfoil optimization (\autoref{fig:cst_example}).
+pyGeo contains an implementation of this airfoil parameterization that supports design variables for the Bernstein polynomial weightings, the class function parameters, and the airfoil chord length. pyGeo's CST implementation can only be used for 2D problems, such as airfoil optimization (\autoref{fig:cst_example}).

 ![Airfoil defined by three CST coefficients on each surface undergoing a perturbation in one Bernstein polynomial. \label{fig:cst_example}](cst_example.pdf)

 ## Constraints

-pyGeo also includes geometric constraints.
+pyGeo also includes geometric constraints to prevent geometrically undesirable designs.
 <!--
 Constraints are all differentiated in order to use within gradient-based optimization.
 DVCon creates constraint objects which are passed to pyOptSparse.
 -->
-The most commonly used class of geometry constraints in pyGeo involves tracking one or more linear dimensions on the optimized object's surface.
+The most commonly-used class of geometry constraints in pyGeo involves tracking one or more linear dimensions on the optimized object's surface.
 These constraints are created by specifying a single point, a line, or an array of points, along with a normal direction, then computing two line-surface intersection points.
 Some commonly used geometric constraints in shape optimization, such as thickness, area, and volume constraints (\autoref{fig:constraint}) can be computed using variations on this approach, which is computationally cheap and robust [@Brelje2020a].